Kudzu

 600 AD, it was used to treat alcoholism.

-and vomiting.
-Kudzu is also used for heart and circulatory
+dizziness, and vomiting.
+Kudzu is also used for heart and

-chest pain; for upper respiratory problems including sinus
+heartbeat, and chest pain; for upper respiratory problems

-infections, the common cold, hay fever, flu, and swine flu; and
+including sinus infections, the common cold, hay fever, flu, and

-for skin problems, including allergic skin rash, itchiness, and
+swine flu; and for skin problems, including allergic skin rash,

 Some people use kudzu for menopause symptoms, muscle pain,